collindching/waste-sorter/README.md

 # Waste-Sorter

 This was my first attempt at building an image classifier using the fastai library, trained to sort different types of trash.
 The test accuracy was really high, 92%.
-I also wrote a I wrote a [code walkthrough](https://towardsdatascience.com/how-to-build-an-image-classifier-for-waste-sorting-6d11d3c9c478) on Medium.
+I also wrote a [code walkthrough](https://towardsdatascience.com/how-to-build-an-image-classifier-for-waste-sorting-6d11d3c9c478) on Medium.

 All the code for this project is in **`Waste sorter.ipynb`**.